What can I learn from this page?

 Select Nominate colleagues to provide feedback from the task and search for the people you’d like to nominate.
 When only peer feedback is included in the cycle (and not upward feedback), direct reports can not be nominated to provide feedback.
 Inversely, when only upward feedback is included in the cycle, only direct reports can be nominated.

 Confirm nominations by selecting Send Nominations.
-Note: your selections cannot be edited once you hit send.

 Your selections will be sent to your manager who will take your nominations into account when selecting who to request feedback from.